Bachelor of Science: Mathematics and Statistics / Master of Science: Mathematics - Dual Degree

 The following core courses are required for the completion of the M.S. degree:

-Also a total of 12 credit hours of Math of Stat elective courses at the 400 level or above must completed satisfactorily. |
+Also a total of 15 credit hours of MATH of STAT (or other approved designations) elective courses at the 400 level or above must completed satisfactorily.
+At most 12 credit hours can be at 400 level.

 B.S./M.S.
 Degree Overlap (up to 9 credit hours)